maneesh29s/digital-garden-notes/GitAdvanced/git_refs.md

 `git rev-parse <ref>`: returns the SHA id of the `ref`, where `ref` can be tag, branch name, HEAD

 A **ref** is an indirect way of referring to a commit.
 You can think of it as a user-friendly alias for a commit hash.
-This is Git’s internal mechanism of representing branches and tags[^1]
+This is Git’s internal mechanism of representing branches and tags.

 ## Where they are stored?